agx540/complexK8/docker-kubernetes.md

 Build an image from a dockerfile in current directory
 > docker build .

+Build an image from a dockerfile in current directory
+> docker build -f \<docker file name\> .

 Build an image from a dockerfile and tag.
 Tag is version
 > docker build -t \<docker id\>/\<repo/project name\>:\<Version\> \<buildcontext\>